GeraldOkoth/Cpp/README.md

 ## **C++ programming**

-This is repository contains simple Cpp projects and files, an implementation of basic C++ programming.
+This repository contains simple Cpp projects and files, an implementation of basic C++ programming.